FREE HDR TUTORIAL - WINDOWS PC

 As an art school student of days gone by I spent many hours in the photography dark room labs, painting studios and art galleries.
 I think that’s why HDR images struck a chord with me so much.
 I found a way to share the world around me in a way that feels exactly like my memories.

 SOME AURORA HDR EXAMPLES

 I created both these images using Aurora HDR and they really highlight how HDR software can create details in the shadows and highlights of a scene.

 STEP 4- HOW TO SHOOT HDR IMAGES ON YOUR CAMERA

 As I mentioned earlier, it’s best to use a tripod to do this!

 Always start by checking your camera is in Aperture Priority mode.
 This is the mode we use for all HDR images.

 For those with Auto-bracketing:

 You will want to turn Auto-bracketing on.
 This is done inside the settings and it differs for each camera.
-I have a tutorial here on how to setup Autobracketing for the Nikon D800.
+I have a tutorial here on how to setup Auto-bracketing for the Nikon D800.
 I suggest setting it to -3, -2, -1, 0, +1, +2 and +3.
-With camera sensors becoming incredibly powerful you can get by in 90% of circumstances by shooting with -2, 0 and +2 EV.
-But, if you want to cover all your bases shoot -3 to +3 as you can easily store the files on a hard drive.
+With camera sensors becoming incredibly powerful you can get by in 90% of circumstances by shooting with -2, 0 and +2.
+But if you want to cover all your bases shoot -3 to +3 as with the digital age you can easily store the files on a hard drive.
 It’s better to have them in your Photo vault then to wish you had taken them, trust me!
 You will also need to put the camera in Aperture Priority (A) mode.
 Next, see section below What Aperture to choose?